Jucester/rust-nodejs-ffi/README.md

 * csv
 * serde

+## Node dependencies:

+* ffi-napi

-code uses serde and csv, so we can parse a csv file and then convert enums to json, and return it to NodeJS.
+This little program uses serde and csv to parse a csv file and then convert structs to json, and return it to NodeJS.

+After parsing the CSV, the program asks you to enter a Star Wars planet and then returns information about that planet.

+It's pretty simple, but the idea is to see how we can use this in more complex projects.